Kyriacus ) was

 [Footnote 43: See Dodwell.
 Paucitat.
 Mart. l. xiii.
 The Spanish

-of Ancona, to flatter the pride and prejudices of the
+Ancona, to flatter the pride and prejudices of the Spaniards.
+See

-(This slander is contradicted by the comparison of the actual tombstone
+contradicted by the comparison of the actual tombstone picture to that of

-picture of one of Ciriaco's hand drawings noted in
+one of Ciriaco's hand drawings noted in the text

 |Family History Discussion by Ben Ciriacks, MBA,